-BM in Music: Voice Performance
+BM: Voice Performance

 Webster boasts an extensive adjunct faculty of professional teachers, pianists and vocal coaches who work closely together to ensure the students' personal focus on the art of music.

 Special Study Opportunities

 World-renowned soprano Christine Brewer, an international performing artist, is Visiting Professor of Voice at Webster University.
 She conducts an annual series of lectures and master classes at the Webster Groves campus location.

 A huge, often ignored element of voice study at Webster: Staff accompanists provide weekly support at lessons and master classes, and weekly coaching sessions.
 Webster is among a handful of schools that offers this extra support and instruction as part of your tuition.

 Voice students benefit from Webster's involvement with the Opera Theatre of St. Louis, the Saint Louis Symphony Orchestra and Union Avenue Opera.

 Students may attend the Webster University Vienna campus in the spring semester of their junior year.
 They have the opportunity to study voice with a Viennese artist, take courses in music history relating to Vienna's traditions, develop special projects on opera or art song and experience the vibrancy of Europe's musical capital.